1989 Jake Sears Road, Virginia Beach, VA 23464

 The Resource Recovery Center accepts the following items:

-- Alkaline (AA, AAA, C, D), Boat, Car, Camera, Cell Phone, Hearing Aid, Lead Acid, Lithium, Rechargeable, Trucks
+- Alkaline (AA, AAA, C, D), Boat, Car, Truck, Camera, Cell Phone, Hearing Aid, Lead Acid, Lithium, Rechargeable

 - The scale attendant must be informed that batteries are included in a load.
-These items should not be commingled with other items.
+These items should be dropped off at the household hazardous waste facility and not be commingled with other items.

 Cooking Grease and Oil